What is Dental Braces?

 Braces are dental tools that help correct problems with your teeth, like crowding, crooked teeth, or teeth that are out of alignment.
 Many people get braces when they are teenagers or even younger, but adults get braces too.
 As you wear them, braces slowly straighten and align your teeth so you have a normal bite.
 Some people get braces for cosmetic purposes.

 The orthodontist will want to see you monthly or so in order to make sure the braces are putting steady pressure on your teeth.
 They will adjust the wires, springs, or rubber bands to create more tension and pressure.
 In some cases, braces alone will not be enough to straighten your teeth or shift your jaw.That’s when the orthodontist will suggest headgear.

 You may feel uncomfortable when braces are put on, when they are adjusted, or when you start using a new appliance, such as rubber bands or headgear.Tell your orthodontist if you have a lot of pain after each adjustment.They may be able to make the adjustments a bit differently or provide special wax to cover the sharp areas on the braces.

 Some people are allergic to certain metals, such as nickel.
 When this happens, other materials can be used instead.
 People can also be allergic to the latex gloves used by the orthodontist and the assistants.

 Braces can sometimes irritate gums, causing swelling.
-This is not an allergic reaction but is still something to watch for.
+Although this is not an allergic reaction, it’s still something to watch for.